How do I terminate a California based employee in Justworks?

-We’ll then show you the last paycheck calculations including both the gross and net amounts.
-The net amount is what needs to be paid to the employee on their last day.
+We'll then show you the last paycheck calculations including both the gross and net amounts.
+The net amount is what needs to be paid to the employee on their last day by paper check.
 Justworks will handle the tax payments like any other taxable payment.

 Laws in California require that employees be paid their owed wages at the time of termination.
 Unless an employee resigns with less than 72 hours' notice, the final pay is always due at the time of separation, no matter what.
 If an employee resigns with less than 72 hours' notice, the employer has 72 hours (including weekends) to pay the employee their final paycheck.
 This means that if an employer chooses to let an employee go, or if the employee provides the employer with more than 72 hours notice, the employer is responsible for paying the employee all due wages at the time of termination by paper check.
 Final pay may be paid via direct deposit only if the employee has voluntarily authorized (in writing) such deposit, and the customer has enough advanced notice of the termination of employment or resignation to allow for processing of a direct deposit final paycheck to be deposited on the employee's last day of work.

 The implications of this law are that if the employer is currently employing someone in California and the relationship is terminated, the employer will either have to collect written consent allowing them to pay by direct deposit while still adhering to the required timelines for issuance of final pay, or the employer will have to cut a paper check on the employee’s last day and timely report the payment to Justworks so that the payment is recorded for tax purposes and a corresponding wage statement is issued.